OpenSTL/StrategicPlan2015/PreMeetingDiscussion.md

 Areas where Brigades often spend money include:

-regular events, like weekly hack nights and Meetups
+* regular events, like weekly hack nights and Meetups

-food, beverage, space, material supplies, etc.
+  - 12 meetups
+  - 12 (?) work nights
+  - Include editathons here
+  - Food and some material costs
+  - Assume no space costs

-large events, like CodeAcross, National Day of Civic Hacking, or CityCamp
+* large events, like CodeAcross, National Day of Civic Hacking, or CityCamp

-food, beverage, space, material supplies, speakers, prizes, etc.
+  - food, beverage, space, material supplies, speakers, prizes, etc.
+  - Planning to eliminate prizes
+  - CodeAcross will just be food costs
+  - Budget Build4STL last, and max out budget
+  - See below for additional events

-development and launch of app/projects
+* development and launch of app/projects
+  - Should be mostly hosting costs
+  - Perhaps some promotional costs?

-hosting, marketing materials, etc.
+* hosting, marketing materials, etc.
+  - Need estimate on hosting costs for apps
+  - Domain registration (Brett will get quote)
+  - Twitter/facebook advertising

 ##EVENTS
 January
+Health Department Hackday
 Global Game Jam
 OpenDataSTL is sending a team to the Saint Louis site for the Global Game Jam, with the intention of creating a video game based on an opensource dataset.
 The hope is to use this as a means to increase awareness of the organization and opensource principles.

 February
-Datathon
+CodeAcross: Datathon
 A hackathon that focuses on the creation and analysis of open datasets.
 Cost can vary from $0-$5k Expenses Include:
 Food and Drinks